What is a smart factory?

 1. Asset efficiency

-By connecting assets such as machines and facilities through IIoT devices, data can be collected and analyzed to reveal asset performance issues that may or may not have previously been on the “radar” of plant leadership.
-As the most costly issues are identified and resolved, this translates into reduced machine downtime and optimization of production capacity.
+By connecting assets such as machines and facilities through IIoT devices, data can be collected and analyzed to reveal asset performance issues.
+As the most costly issues are identified and resolved, plants can reduce machine downtime and optimize production capacity.

-Data must be pulled into a smart manufacturing system, such as L2L’s digital reliability and production platform.
-The ability to view the data and drill down to understand what issues are costing the company the most and therefore merit the most attention is critical to realizing the desired efficiency gains.
+Data must be pulled into a smart manufacturing system, such as L2L’s manufacturing operations platform.
+The ability to view the data and get to the root of the most costly issues is critical to realizing the desired efficiency gains.

 2. Quality